 The interior of a new cistern should be scrubbed down with a disinfecting solution of chlorine and water, as described for roof-water filter boxes.
 Caution: make sure there is adequate ventilation while working inside the cistern because of the dangers of chlorine gas and lack of oxygen.
 Following the disinfecting operation, and before filling with water, the interior of the cistern should be rinsed down with clean water until the strong odor of chlorine is no longer present.
 A cistern should also be disinfected following cleaning or other maintenance that requires emptying the cistern.

-To disinfect stored cistern water the simplest procedure is to add Clorox or other 5 percent chlorine bleach once a week, at the rate of one ounce per 200 gallons of stored water during dry periods, or one ounce for each 400 gallons of stored water during wet spells.
+To disinfect stored cistern water the simplest procedure is to add standard, unscented bleach once each week, at the rate of one ounce per 200 gallons of stored water during dry periods, or one ounce for each 400 gallons of stored water during wet spells.
 If a chlorine taste develops in the water it may be reasonably safe to dose weekly with one ounce for each 400 gallons of stored water.
 If, due to the absence of occupants, water is not chlorinated for a week or longer, one ounce of chlorine bleach for each 200 gallons of stored water should be added to the cistern upon returning.

 You can devise a simple way of measuring the volume of water stored in your cistern.
 A wooden pole, long enough to reach the bottom of the cistern through the manhole opening, should be obtained.
 The pole can then be calibrated such that when it rests on the bottom it will indicate the approximate volume of stored water from the depth of the water.
 This can be done in the following way.
 First, find the capacity of your cistern from one of the two tables at the back of this booklet.
 If your cistern is rectangular in shape, rather than square or circular, you can determine its capacity by the following procedure.
 Multiply the length by the width by the depth (all in feet) to get the number of cubic feet of storage.
 Then multiply this figure by 7.5 to get the number of gallons of storage capacity.
 For example, a cistern measuring 10 feet by 8 feet, with a depth of 6 feet, would have a storage capacity equal to (10 X 8 X 6) X 7.5, or 3600 gallons.